Student Research Conference

 Student Research ConferencePREDOC.org runs educational programs that inform students about pre-doctoral opportunities and help them develop the coding, research, and professional skills necessary to walk the path toward a research career.
 Our curriculum consists of free workshops, asynchronous courses, advice from experts, and our annual initiative to sponsor undergraduate research, typically in the shape of an intensive program or conference.

-In 2025, PREDOC.org co-hosted our third annual Research Conference with the World Bank's Institute for Economic Development (IED-DC) in Washington, D.C.
-The event allows undergraduates to learn more about research, present their own work, and network with other research-focused undergraduates, as well as more advanced researchers.
-This year, we also had the support of EDE+ 2025 Summer Institute, organized by staff at the University of Chicago and Brookings.
+We also have the support of the EDE+ Summer Institute.
 EDE+ enrolls early undergraduate students from many different institutions to develop their research abilities and technical skills.
 Many of their amazing students participated in our D.C. conference, too, and we expect this collaboration to continue in the future!

 Be sure to view similar programs as well.